 Rev. Mark R. Kiessling serves as the director of LCMS Youth Ministry.
 In that role, he supports the leadership, service, resourcing, and networking functions of LCMS Youth Ministry.
 Kiessling graduated from Concordia Seminary, St. Louis (2006).
-Kiessling is married to Beth (Timm), who teaches Preschool at Christ Community Lutheran School in Kirkwood, MO.
+Kiessling is married to Beth (Timm), who teaches preschool at Christ Community Lutheran School in Kirkwood, MO.

 Recent Posts by Julianna Shults and Mark Kiessling